netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 Once you enable SSL profiles on the Netscaler, a default front end profile (`ns_default_ssl_profile_frontend`) is applied to the SSL virtual server and a default back-end profile (`ns_default_ssl_profile_backend`) is applied to the service or service group on the Netscaler.

-The Citrix ingress controller provides the following two smart annotations for SSL profile.
+The Netscaler ingress controller provides the following two smart annotations for SSL profile.
 You can use these annotations to customize the default front end profile (`ns_default_ssl_profile_frontend`) and back-end profile (`ns_default_ssl_profile_backend`) based on your requirement:

 | Smart annotation | Description | Sample |
 | ---------------- | ------------ | ----- |